 - Richmond, Virginia: Historic downtown energy and frequent community events around the holiday.
 If you like walking to things and keeping your plan flexible, it can be a good fit.

-- Tulsa, Oklahoma: A mid-sized city option that can offer a mix of downtown activities, public events, and lower overall costs than larger metro areas.
+- Tulsa, Oklahoma: A mid-sized city that can offer a mix of downtown activities, public events, and lower overall costs than larger metro areas.

 Outdoor time + easy low-cost plans